javl/dashing/README.md

 This script combines the commercial

 ### Installing ###
-Full instructions on installing MXNet can be found [here](http://mxnet.io/tutorials/embedded/wine_detector.html), but in short:

 #### Virtualenv ####
 Running the script in a virtual environment is optional, but it might be useful in keeping your machine organized: